kshedden/seqmatch/README.md

   20 hashes, and PMatch around 0.9-1).
 Alternatively, the parameters can be passed using command-line flags, as discussed below.

+* The output columns are as follows:

+1. Read sequence

+2. Matching subsequence of a target sequence

+3. Position within the target where the read matches (counting from 0)

+4. Target sequence identifier

+5. Target sequence length

+6. Number of copies of read in read pool

+7. Read identifier

 __Goal and approach__

 The goal is to find all approximate matches from a set of reads into a